Trump suggests France would have been defeated without US

-WASHINGTON (AP) — President Donald Trump is suggesting France would have been vanquished in both world wars if not for the U.S.
+WASHINGTON (AP) — President Donald Trump escalated his verbal assaults against France on Tuesday, suggesting that America’s stalwart European ally would have been vanquished in both world wars if not for the military firepower provided by the United States.

-Trump tweeted Tuesday about French President Emmanuel Macron’s suggestion Europe protect itself from the U.S., China and Russia.
-He argued Europe should build up its militaries because it can no longer depend on the U.S. for defense.
+Trump tweeted about a suggestion by French President Emmanuel Macron that Europe build up its militaries because the continent can no longer depend on the U.S. for defense.
+Macron had also said Europe needs to protect itself against cyberthreats from China, Russia and the U.S.

 Most Read Nation & World Stories